 Behavioral Food Subsidies

-We conduct a pre-registered field experiment with low-income grocery shoppers to study how behavioral interventions can improve the effectiveness of healthy food subsidies.
+We conduct a field experiment with low-income shoppers to study how behavioral interventions can improve the effectiveness of healthy food subsidies.
 Our unique design enables us to elicit choices and deliver subsidies both before and at the point of purchase.
-We examine the effects of two non-restrictive changes to the choice environment: giving shoppers a choice over the type of subsidy they receive and introducing a waiting period before the shopping trip to prompt deliberation about the food purchase decision.
-Combined, our interventions substantially improve the effectiveness of subsidies, increasing healthy purchases by 61% relative to a choice-less subsidy restricted to healthy food, and 199% relative to an un-subsidized control group.
-We discuss how these low-cost, scalable interventions can help mitigate nutritional inequality.
+We examine the effects of two non-restrictive changes to the choice environment: giving shoppers agency over what subsidy they receive and introducing a waiting period before the shopping trip to prompt deliberation about their purchases.
+Combined, our interventions enhance the subsidies, increasing healthy purchases by 61% relative to a restrictive healthy subsidy, and 199% relative to a control group.

 Keywords: nutrition, subsidy, agency, deliberation, waiting periods, field experiment